ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 1. Append the name of the claim that SystemLink should use as the username.

     !!! note
+        The username must be unique across all enabled providers, including OpenID Connect, LDAP, Windows, and Web Server users.

         Refer to [**Viewing Claims Returned by a Provider**](#viewing-claims-returned-by-a-provider) for information on how to see available claims.

 1. Restart the NI Web Server to apply changes.